cogini/elixir-deploy-template/README.md

 openssl rand -hex 16
 ```

-You can specify it when you are running a playbook with the
+You can specify the key when you are running a playbook with the
 `--vault-password-file vault.key` option, or you can make the vault key always
-available, by setting it in `ansible.cfg`:
+available by setting it in `ansible/ansible.cfg`:

     vault_password_file = vault.key